ADD CONDITION

 Pediatric Use

 Pediatric patients aged 2 years and older may apply the medication to the affected area no more than 3 to 4 times daily.
-For children under 2 years of age, it is advised to consult a doctor prior to use.
+For children under 2 years of age, it is recommended to consult a physician prior to use.

 Geriatric Use